craigmckeachie/yearup-notes/Git.md

     ```

 1. Open your repository's corresponding folder/directory in VS Code
-1. Make changes to your code (add files, edit files, delete files etc..)
-1. Open your repository's corresponding folder/directory in a terminal (Git Bash on Windows)
-1. Stage your changes
-    ```
-    git add .
-    ```
-1. Commit your changes
-    ```
-    git commit -m "your message about commit contents"
-    ```
-1. Sync/Push your changes up to Github
-    ```
-    git push origin main
-    ```
-1. Repeat the last 5 steps as you continue to work on your code

 ## Working on a Feature

-### Git Workflow Branch/Merging
+### Create a Branch for Your Feature

 1. After you've selected a feature to work on, create a branch in your local repo to build it in.
    - `$ git checkout -b username/short_description_of_feature`
 1. Push the feature branch to the remote repo.
    - `git push --set-upstream origin username/short_description_of_feature`
+1. Implement the requested feature.
+Make changes to your code (add files, edit files, delete files etc..).
+Test the feature.
-1. Implement the requested feature, test the feature, and stage then commit all changes in the new branch.
+1. Stage and then commit all changes in the new branch.
    - `git add .`
    - `git commit -m "feature completed"`
 1. Push the feature branch to the remote repo.
    - `git push origin username/short_description_of_feature`

+### Merge Other Changes into Your Feature

 1. Checkout the main branch locally.
    - `$ git checkout main`
 1. Pull down the main branch from GitHub to get the most up to date changes from others.
 If you practice git workflow as described here you should never have a merge conflict at this step.